 Yet another married girl with a beautiful daughter said,

 Why?
 Why?
-Why do many girls go through this kind of path?
+Why do many girls go through this kind of pain?

-I think and believe that one of the reasons for such stories to become this common these days is this: Very few people seek advice to see if their decision to date and/or marry someone is right or wrong.
+I think and believe that one of the reasons for such stories to become this common these days is that very few people seek advice to see if their decision to date and/or marry someone is right or wrong.